XenitAB/xenitab.github.io/docs/xks/developer-guide/wsl2.md

 ### File lock issues

-If your .azure folder is mounted towards windows from your WSL2 environment we have seen potential lock issues when running terraform and `azure-cli 2.32.0`, this might apply to other versions as well.
+If your .azure folder is mounted towards Windows from your WSL2 environment we have seen potential lock issues when running terraform and `azure-cli 2.32.0`, this might apply to other versions as well.

-We think this have something to do with how WSL2 and windows manages locking of files, to workaround you can make sure that your `.azure` folder is only in your linux environment.
+We think this have something to do with how WSL2 and Windows manages locking of files, to workaround you can make sure that your `.azure` folder is only in your linux environment.

-Assuming that you haven't defined a custom `AZURE_CONFIG_DIR` you can perform the following to verify you are mounting your .azure folder to windows:
+Assuming that you haven't defined a custom `AZURE_CONFIG_DIR` you can perform the following to verify you are mounting your .azure folder to Windows:

 ```shell
 $ cd